dani7354/04_NmapCredentialsPsScript/README.md

 Following scripts are included:
 * __Find-ActiveHosts__: Scans for active hosts on the selected networks.
 * __Find-FtpServices__: Scans for services on the selected ports.
 Afterwards, it checks FTP services for anonymous login.
 * __Find-HttpServices__: Scans for services in the selected ports and tests the found HTTP services for access with a list of credentials provided by the user (or Nmap).
-Per default it uses the fingerprint file included in the Nmap installation to recognize the services, but an alternative file can be provided by the user.
+By default it uses the fingerprint file included in the Nmap installation to recognize the services, but an alternative file can be provided by the user.
 * __Find-SshServices__: Scans for services on the selected networks and ports.
 The script looks after SSH services and checks whether it is possible to gain access with a list of credentials provided by the user (or the Nmap installation).
 Also, it checks the SSH server's supported algorithms for key exchange, encryption and message authentication (MAC).
 * __Find-AllServices__: This script scans both FTP, HTTP and SSH services as described above.